jeffreysbrother/bootstrap-equal-height/README.md

 The project directory for this solution is named "equalizer-solution".
 In my opinion, this is the most elegant solution; the only thing preventing me from considering it as 'the best' is the simple fact that the agency I work for appears to have a Bootstrap fetish.

 What I like about this workaround is that the developer isn't required to add *any* additional CSS or JavaScript.
-Only the markup needs slight tweaking:
+The markup needs only two additional attributes:

 ```HTML
 <div class="row" data-equalizer>